COLRM(1) User Commands COLRM(1)

 DESCRIPTION

-The colrm utility removes selected columns from the lines of a file.
-A
+colrm removes selected columns from a file.
+Input is taken from

-the standard input.
-Output is written to the standard output.
+standard input.
+Output is sent to standard output.

 HISTORY